briang38/RateCache/README.md

 Web and mobile share logic via the packages/ directory Make sure you are in the correct folder (apps/web or apps/mobile) before running commands

+Workflow:
+# Do all your work on testing
+git add .
+git commit -m "your message"
+git push origin testing

+# When ready to release to production, merge into main
+git checkout main
+git merge testing
+git push origin main
+git checkout testing  # switch back to keep working

 📈 Roadmap